Jcorrieri/uf-marketplace/Sprint3.md

 Upload or update profile image
 - Auth: Yes
 - Body: multipart/form-data (image file)
-- Response: Updated user or image reference
+- Response: Message and imageID for frontend.

 ---

 #### DELETE /users/me
 Delete the current user account
 - Auth: Yes
-- Response: Confirmation of deletion
+- Response: N/A (Should be updated to confirmation)

 ---